Sunshine Fest 2025

 Theater, 1st Floor

-A look at the past, present and future of access to government information across disciplines and across states, the federal government and the world (streamed and recorded on YouTube).
+A look at the past, present and future of access to government information across disciplines and across states, the federal government and the world (streamed and recorded on Zoom (passcode 660429) and then later uploaded to our YouTube page).

 • Alasdair Roberts, University of Massachusetts Amherst (moderator)